Yoast/wordpress-seo/readme.txt

 * Adapts Keyphrase in title scoring criteria for Japanese: the exact match keyphrase is not required for Japanese unless the keyphrase is enclosed in double quotes.
 * Disables the Keyphrase in slug assessment for Japanese due to currently being unable to match keyphrases written in Japanese characters in slugs written in Latin characters.
 * Improves the accuracy of the Estimated Reading Time results for Japanese.
+* Adapts the recommended meta description length and meta description preview limit for Japanese.
 * Improves the Workouts overview for mobile screens.
 * Makes sure we don't output the same `sameAs` URL twice on `Person` and `Organization`.
 * Adds "Blog Post" / `BlogPosting` as a potential Schema `Article` type.